Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: B**

-In JavaScript, we don't _have_ to write the semicolon (`;`) explicitly, however the JavaScript engine still adds them after statements.
+In JavaScript, we don\'t _have_ to write the semicolon (`;`) explicitly, however the JavaScript engine still adds them after statements.
 This is called **Automatic Semicolon Insertion**.
 A statement can for example be variables, or keywords like `throw`, `return`, `break`, etc.

 Here, we wrote a `return` statement, and another value `a + b` on a _new line_.
-However, since it's a new line, the engine doesn't know that it's actually the value that we wanted to return.
+However, since it's a new line, the engine doesn\'t know that it's actually the value that we wanted to return.
 Instead, it automatically added a semicolon after `return`.
 You could see this as:

 ```javascript
 return;